zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 > Which solution should the solutions architect implement?
 >
 > - A. Deploy an AWS Storage Gateway file gateway on-premises and associate it with an Amazon S3 bucket.
 > - B. Back up the databases to an AWS Storage Gateway volume gateway and access it using the Amazon S3 API.
 > - C. Transfer the database backup files to an Amazon Elastic Block Store (Amazon EBS) volume attached to an Amazon EC2 instance.
 > - D. Back up the database directly to an AWS Snowball device and use lifecycle rules to move the data to Amazon S3 Glacier Deep Archive.
 >
 > 解析
 >
-> it should be A. For SG volume gateway, you cannot directly access the backups using Amazon S3 API.
+> it should be A. **For SG volume gateway, you cannot directly access the backups using Amazon S3 API**.
 Q: When I look in Amazon S3 why can’t I see my volume data?
 A: Your volumes are stored in an Amazon S3 bucket maintained by the AWS Storage Gateway service.
 Your volumes are accessible for I/O operations through AWS Storage Gateway.
 You cannot directly access them using Amazon S3 API actions.
 You can take point-in-time snapshots of gateway volumes that are made available in the form of Amazon EBS snapshots, which can be turned into either Storage Gateway Volumes or EBS Volumes.
 Use the File Gateway to work with your data natively in S3.